 I’d forgotten about cheese.
 Gamroth gently chides me for thinking a product is good only because it’s local.
 Sometimes, he says, it’s simply good; local is an added bonus.

 “Here you’re starting with some of the best quality milk in the country,” he says.
 “A lot of the dairy products here, especially the locally made artisan cheeses, really are special.”
 Oregon has about 350 operational commercial dairies.
 However, many of the smaller dairy operations are suffering in the current economic downturn.
 “First, there is the job of making the product,” Gamroth says.
 “Then there’s the even bigger job of selling it.”

 At the store, I find a variety of cheeses made with locally produced milk, also butter, yogurt, and milk itself.
 My pantry is slowly filling, but I’m more than halfway through the month, and I still have a pretty minor selection of vegetables, mostly carrots and potatoes.
 I haven’t had a piece of fruit in almost three weeks.
-I call Anita Azarenko, head of OSU’s Department of Horticulture, and I’m relieved to hear it’s not my poor foraging skills that are leaving me deprived of
+I call Anita Azarenko, head of OSU’s Department of Horticulture, and I’m relieved to hear it’s not my poor foraging skills that are leaving me deprived of fresh produce.

 “We’re in a kind of food desert from January through early April,” says Azarenko.
 “Most of the local produce available in these months are things that can be stored over the winter.
 A fresh strawberry isn’t going to make it that long.”